orionfuzion/newcracks/SonShuSi/IPL.md

    unusual, used in a strange way or encrypted (and decrypted on-the-fly) and a hacker who sees them will think that it is only garbage.
-   So if the hacker loads the wrong sector, he will see some protection code (which is just a red herring), but if he loads the correct sector, he will see garbage (which is actually the real protection code).
+   So if the hacker loads the wrong sector, he will see some protection code (which is just a dead end), but if he loads the correct sector, he will see garbage (which is actually the real protection code).
    That's **evil**!

    In the same vein, in the middle of that protection, the code jumps